AbhiByte/StockAssist/README.md

 ## Contributing
-If you have any ideas on how to improve The Number Guide, make a contribution!
+Have a burning idea you feel could improve StockAssist?

 1. Fork the project
 2. Create a new branch (`git checkout -b update`)